mosabami/ES-storage/README.md

 * For high performance storage that is going to be used by a database platform running on Kubernetes, leverage disks.
 Consider using either premium or ultra disks for the best performance.
 * For unstructured data like photos, videos and text documents leverage blob storage.
 Consider reading/writing to blob directly from within your application.
 * For shared configuration data with limited performance requirement, leverage Azure Files standard.
 * For shared application data with high performance requirements, leverage either Azure Files premium or Azure NetApp Files.
-Ensure your instance has sufficient network bandwidth to handle application requests and storage requests (given SMB or NFS traffic goes over the network stack).
+Ensure your nodes have sufficient network bandwidth to handle application requests and storage requests (given SMB or NFS traffic goes over the network stack).

 # Design considerations
 The following is a list of design considerations when it comes to storage in AKS.
 Consider where storage is required in your AKS environment, and determine the best solution for each requirement.

 * **Operating system disks**: Each virtual machine (VM) in Azure requires a disk for its operating system.
 Given Kubernetes nodes are ephemeral, AKS defaults to using [ephemeral OS drives](https://docs.microsoft.com/en-us/azure/aks/cluster-configuration#ephemeral-os) on supported VM sizes.
   * If required, it is possible to use regular managed disks instead for the nodes in your AKS cluster, in case you need to persist certain data that you store on the OS drive.
   * If you select a [managed disk](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types) as the operating system disk, ensure it is sized appropriately to support the requirements of the operating system, kubernetes system and your workload.
 * **Application data**: Some applications need a consistent data store to store application data.
 If a database is required, consider exploring the managed database options in Azure such as [Azure SQL](https://azure.microsoft.com/en-us/products/azure-sql/), [Azure Database by MySQL](https://azure.microsoft.com/en-us/services/mysql/), [Azure Database for PostGres](https://azure.microsoft.com/en-us/services/postgresql/) or [CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/).
 * **Storage solutions in AKS**: If a managed database doesn't meet your application needs, AKS has multiple storage options available to store consistent data: